SofiaSanchezU/Active-Steering-Control--Autonomous-driving-/README.md

 - The code was created and tested on the Matlab/Simulink 2023a environment

 # File description
-The repository contains three files to run the project.
+The repository contains two main files to run the project.

 1. **Report_project**: This contains the explanation of the complete process, the mathematical formulations, and the control configuration.